igem-waterloo/uwaterloo-igem-2014/README.md

 This software was mostly created by the mathemtatical modelling team, headed by Jama Hagi-Yusuf.

-*  /CRISPRi contains MATLAB models written that describe CRISPR interference, including some parameter estimation and sensitivity analysis.
+*  **/CRISPRi** contains MATLAB models written that describe CRISPR interference, including some parameter estimation and sensitivity analysis.
 Learn more about our CRISPRi model [on the wiki](http://2014.igem.org/Team:Waterloo/Math_Book/CRISPRi).
+*  **/Conjugation** contains our PDE and Agent Based models for conjugation
+*  **/RNAi** contains MATLAB models that describe silencing RNA, including sensitivity analysis.
+Read more about our RNAi model [on the wiki](http://2014.igem.org/Team:Waterloo/Math_Book/sRNA).
-*  /Software-CRISPRecise contains the beginnings of a software project to help choose targets for CRISPR interference, which is unfinished but will likely be continued next year.
+*  **/Software-CRISPRecise** contains the beginnings of a software project to help choose targets for CRISPR interference, which is unfinished but will likely be continued next year.
-*  /sRNA contains MATLAB models that describe silencing RNA, including sensitivity analysis.
-Read more about our sRNA model [on the wiki](http://2014.igem.org/Team:Waterloo/Math_Book/sRNA).